ueno-llc/react-native-starter/docs/FEATURES.md

 # Features

-ReactNativeStarterKit is packed with great features:
+React Native Starter is packed with a lot great features:

 ## Dependencies